InnerSourceCommons/InnerSourcePatterns/maturity-model.md

 * DP-0:	Each team follows its own development process and tools.
 They are not defined to share knowledge and artifacts outside development team.
 Siloed development teams.
 * DP-1: Development teams use shared code repositories, internally.
 Some teams develop their own CI process, using non corporate or standard CI tools.
 There is no code review process defined, although some projects teams do it internally.
 * DP-2: The organization sponsors and promotes a shared repository for collective knowledge.
 Some teams develop their own CI process, using corporate CI tools.
 There are CI environments.
 Code review process defined, and used by some projects.
 Code review is sometimes done by external team members.
 * DP-3: Most teams develop their own CI process, using corporate CI tools.
 There are CI environments.
-Code review process defined, and used by some projects.
-Code review is usually done by external team members.
+Code review process defined, and used.
+Code review is done by both, internal and external team members.

 **Decisions**